tahardi/bearclave/README.md

 - **Examples** demonstrating how to write, build, and deploy real-world TEE-based applications.

-## A Note on Costs

-Running cloud-based TEE applications is not free.
-AWS and GCP TEE compute instances typically cost between $0.20 to $0.50 per hour.
-Fortunately, Bearclave provides a _NoTEE_ mode that allows you to develop and test applications locally.
-By limiting your cloud usage with _NoTEE_ you should be able to prototype and test TEE applications for just a few dollars a month.

 ## Project Structure

 The Bearclave project is split across two repositories: